 3. Why related species can diverge over long time scales.

-4. Why a trait can persist if it improves reproduction, even when it has tradeoffs.
+4. Why a trait can persist if it improves reproduction, even with tradeoffs.

-It is one major mechanism of evolution, but it is not the only one.
-Populations can also change through processes such as mutation, migration, and genetic drift.
+It is one major mechanism of evolution, not the only one; populations also change through mutation, migration, and genetic drift.

-Natural selection matters because it connects variation, inheritance, environment, and population change in one framework.
-Once that idea clicks, many biology topics become easier to read, from antibiotic resistance to the evolution of visible traits.
+Natural selection connects variation, inheritance, environment, and population change in one framework.
+Once that clicks, many biology topics read more easily, from antibiotic resistance to the evolution of visible traits.

-Try your own version with a different case, such as pesticide resistance in insects or beak size in birds.
-Ask the same three questions each time: what varies, what is inherited, and which variants leave more offspring in this environment?
+To extend the idea, take a different case such as pesticide resistance in insects or beak size in birds and ask the same three questions each time: what varies, what is inherited, and which variants leave more offspring in this environment?

 Need help with a problem?